 Microwave energy has been proposed for the treatment of primary axillary hyperhidrosis.
-The miraDry System (Mirimar Labs, Inc) is a Food and Drug Administration (FDA) approved device indicated for treatment of primary axillary hyperhidrosis.
+The miraDry System (Mirimar Labs, Inc) is an FDA approved device indicated for treatment of primary axillary hyperhidrosis.
 It is not indicated for treating hyperhidrosis related to other body areas or generalized hyperhidrosis.
-Evidence is still emerging in the published peer-reviewed literature to support the safety and efficacy of microwave energy for the treatment of primary axillary hyperhidrosis.17
+There is insufficient evidence in published peer reviewed literature to support the safety and efficacy of microwave energy for the treatment of primary axillary hyperhidrosis.
+Most of the studies are limited by small sample size with data on long-term health outcomes lacking.